 When working a Carolina rig, you’re going to want to simply drag your bait across the bottom.
 Since we are dragging the weight and the bait, we want to use this in cleaner areas to avoid getting caught in the weeds.
 Look for sandy areas around cover like a patch of weeds, riverbanks, and around docks.

 The dropshot rig excels at finesse conditions in deep water bass fishing.
 It’s very popular in areas such as the Great Lakes when fishing for smallmouth bass on deep structure but can be applied anywhere when you need to fish deep water.

 To make a drop shot rig, you will need the following:

 - Bell Sinker or similar weight

-- Single Hook (a #4 is a great size)
+- Single Hook

-- Soft plastic worm
+- Soft plastic bait

 For this rig, you will need to add your hook first, but don’t tie it to the end of your line, pick a length up from the tag end that is the length you want.
 This length is going to determine how high off of the bottom the bait will sit.

 Use a Palomar knot to tie the hook, with the tag end being the desired length.
 Don’t cut the tag end like you normally would, and instead tie your bell sinker or another sinker to the end.

 Simply add your bait to the hook, and you’re ready to fish.